Anuluxmy/CV/README.md

 <!-- <div align="center"></div> -->

 A friendly and ambitious person with successful sales experience and a positive, confident approach.
 Able to work well both in teams and on own initiative.
 Graduated from Makers Academy, a highly selective coding bootcamp based in London.
-Looking for junior developer roles where I can learn and apply my programming knowledge.
+Looking for junior developer roles where I can apply and develop my skills learnt from Makers.

 ## Skills